 Is Bordeaux worth visiting?
 You won’t regret even a short visit to Bordeaux.
 It was named the #1 city in the Lonely Planet list of cities where to travel in 2017 (see video below).
 I was not surprised.
 Many French people argue Bordeaux is the best city in France.

-The praises from my friends who lived in Bordeaux made me decide to stop in this city during my last French trip.
+The praises from my friends who lived in Bordeaux made me decide to stop in this city during our time in the south of France.
 We only spent one day there, but it was enough to add it to the list of the cities where I’d like to live if I ever go back to France.
 So yes, Bordeaux is worth visiting, and let me tell you why.

 Why Bordeaux is worth visiting

 1. Bordeaux is a vibrant city

 Forget the French cliché that Paris the capital is the place to be and provincial cities are boring.
 I was highly impressed by how lively Bordeaux streets were.
 The cobbled pedestrian lanes were very busy with shopping and outdoor activities during the day and for drinks and food at night.

 Recently, they worked on the river banks to create a lovely environment to chill or exercise.